slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Making money is not about luck.

 - Learn to sell.
 Learn to build.
 If you can do both, you will be unstoppable.
 - Equip yourself with specialized knowledge, accountability, and leverage.
 Specialized knowledge is what you learn uniquely, not through standard education.
 If society can teach it to you, it can teach it to others, making you replaceable.
 You acquire specialized knowledge by following your genuine interests, not just current trends.
 While you might find it enjoyable, others may see it as hard work.
 This kind of knowledge is usually passed on through apprenticeships, not traditional schooling.
-It often involves technical or creative expertise that's difficult to outsource or automate.
+It often involves technical or creative expertise that’s difficult to outsource or automate.
 - Embrace responsability and take business risks under your own name.
 In exchange, society might grant you more duties, ownership, and influence.
 The most accountable people usually have unique, public, and bold personal brands, like Oprah, Trump, Kanye, and Elon.
 - Select partners with intelligence, energy, and, above all, integrity.
 Stay away from cynics and pessimists, as their negative beliefs can become self-fulfilling prophecies.
-- To become wealthy, offer what society wants but can't access easily, and do it at a large scale.
+- To become wealthy, offer what society wants but can’t access easily, and do it at a large scale.
 Pick an industry for long-term projects with similar-minded people.
-The internet has opened up diverse career options, yet many haven't realized this.
+The internet has opened up diverse career options, yet many haven’t realized this.
 Focus on persistent efforts.
 In life, the most substantial gains come from building on past progress.
 Money is a tool for trading experiences.
 Create valuable experiences to build your wealth.
 - Prioritize building wealth instead of chasing money or status.
 Wealth involves owning assets that generate income without constant effort.
-Understand that it's possible to create wealth ethically.
-Don't pay attention to those who focus on status games; they often gain status by criticizing wealth builders.
+Understand that it’s possible to create wealth ethically.
+Don’t pay attention to those who focus on status games; they often gain status by criticizing wealth builders.
 Money is a sensitive topic as many tie their self-worth and identity to their jobs and earnings, reflecting their skills and competence in the market.
-- You won't achieve significant wealth by simply trading your time for money.
+- You won’t achieve significant wealth by simply trading your time for money.
 To attain financial freedom, you must have ownership or equity in a business or venture.
-- When you eventually attain wealth, you will realize that it wasn't your primary pursuit in the first place.
+- When you eventually attain wealth, you will realize that it wasn’t your primary pursuit in the first place.

 > *"You spend the first 20 years of being rich accumulating all of this stuff.
 And then you’ll spend the next 20 years trying to get out of one thing after another to simplify your life."
 -- Peter Mallouk*